 Step 2.
 Find a NEO exchange

-It shouldn’t be too difficult to find a suitable exchange for NEO these days, although most exchanges that sell NEO are crypto-to-crypto, so you might need to acquire some other form of cryptocurrency, such as BitCoin, before you begin.
+It shouldn’t be too difficult to find a suitable exchange for NEO these days, although most exchanges that sell NEO are crypto-to-crypto, so you might need to acquire some other form of cryptocurrency, such as Bitcoin or Ethereum, before you begin.
 Here are three of the most popular exchanges for buying NEO:

-- Coinbase: One of the most trusted places for buying and selling cryptocurrency on the web, Coinbase is a great place to start when looking for NEO.
+- Coinbase: One of the most trusted places for buying and selling cryptocurrency on the web, Coinbase is a great place to start when looking to invest in NEO.

 - Changelly: We like Changelly for its simplicity and ease of use.
 We’ve always found NEO is priced fairly and our transactions have been quick and hassle-free.